Esri/arcgis-enterprise-on-kubernetes-resources/README.md

 * xxx
 * xxx

+##

 ## Contributing

-This is a read-only repository and is not open for public contributions.
+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing
 Copyright 2018-2022 Esri